Literature in South Africa

-Sol Plaatjie was a pioneering black writer whose works such as Native Life and Mhudi have become classics.
-He is also known for his translations of Shakespeare into Tswana.
+Sol Plaatje was a pioneering black writer whose works such as Native Life and Mhudi have become classics.
+He is also known for his translations of Shakespeare into Setswana.

 Two South African writers have won the Nobel Prize for Literature, Nadine Gordimer (1991) and J M Coetzee (2003).
 Gordimer also won the Booker Prize, while Coetzee was the first writer to win the Booker Prize twice.

 Among our contemporary literary stars, you will find André Brink, Achmat Dangor, Damon Galgut, Zakes Mda, Njabulo Ndebele, Marlene van Niekerk and Zoë Wicomb.
-Younger writers like Imraan Coovadia, Kopano Matlwa and Niq Mhlongo are increasingly popular and several significant Afrikaans authors like Eben Venter, Ingrid Winterbach and Etienne van Heerden are available in English translation.
+Younger writers like Imraan Coovadia, Kopano Matlwa, Niq Mhlongo and crime fiction writer Deon Meyer, are increasingly popular and several significant Afrikaans authors like Eben Venter, Ingrid Winterbach and Etienne van Heerden are available in English translation.

 Travel tips & Planning info

 Who to contact